Commercial Litigation Lawyers in Calgary

 As a preventative measure, it is also beneficial to have a lawyer draft or review a contract before you sign.

 Even the best business partnerships can end in conflict, which could threaten the success of a business.
-From asset sale disputes and breach of a partnership agreement to fraud, a lawyer can help mitigate a partner’s financial and legal risk during a dispute.
+From asset sale disputes and breach of a partnership agreement to ownership rights disputes, a lawyer can help mitigate the financial and legal risk of a partner or shareholder during a dispute.

-If you find yourself in trouble with Canada Revenue Services, a lawyer can help fight assessments up and including in the Tax Court of Canada.
+If your firm is in disagreement with Canada Revenue Services, a lawyer can help fight assessments up to and including in the Tax Court of Canada.

-What is the best way to resolve a business dispute?
-In general, it is more cost-effective and faster to resolve the dispute outside of court.
-That’s why most lawyers will recommend exploring mediation or arbitration before going to trial.
+In general, it is more cost-effective and faster to resolve disputes outside of court.
+That’s why our lawyers will often recommend exploring mediation or arbitration before going to trial for corporate commercial litigation.
 However, depending on the nature of the specific dispute, effective litigation is sometimes the best option.

 Alternative Dispute Resolution